Healthy Recipes Blog

 Recipe Card

-Sliced flat iron steak is served on a white cutting board.
+A sliced flat iron steak is served on a white plate with a serving fork.

 5 from 20 votes